Muislye/BackendJavaAcademy/README.md

-# BackendJavaAcademy
+# Terminal & Git/Github

-Repository for my exercises in the academy
+This repository contains the basic commands seen in platzi's terminal and git-github courses